shaan0509/Drone_Delivery/Readme.md

 ## License

-This project is for academic and research purposes.
+This project is for academic and research purposes and made as a project during my Internship in Indian Institute of Technology (ISM) Dhanbad.